Emerixean/Portfolio/README.md

 I have written various programs that perform many diverse tasks.
 This portfolio is a demonstration of what I have learned during my time at Jacksonville State.
-Consisting of two programs, one program a practice in visual output, the other focusing on data manipulation, this portfolio showcase of two programs that I have coded.
-The two programs show the programming techniques and knowledge in a useful and practical application.
+Consisting of two programs, one program a practice in visual output, the other focusing on data manipulation, this portfolio showcases of two programs that I have coded.
+The two programs show the programming techniques and knowledge I have aquired being applied in practical ways.